 The Grim Reaper in Greek Mythology

-In comparisson to the traditional ‘Grim Reaper’, instead of a black cloak, Thanatos had a pair of wings, and in replacement of a Scythe to reap the souls of the dead from earth, he carried a Sword.
-Also, instead of a gaunt, skeletal stature, Thanatos walked the earth as a young man, showing that the Ancient Greeks had nothing to fear of death.
+In comparison to the traditional ‘Grim Reaper’, instead of a black cloak.
+Thanatos had a pair of wings.
+In replacement of a Scythe to reap the souls of the dead from the earth, he carried a Sword.
+Also, instead of a gaunt, skeletal stature.
+Thanatos walked the earth as a young man, showing that the Ancient Greeks had nothing to fear of death.